CarlKho-Minerva/23SUMMR-1-DLAI_GPT_Course/DnD + Witcher — XR Game Idea d41c7ace0f1e464094e41f399da9c7f2.md

-🎮 Hi my name is Carl and I love video games ⚔️

 # DnD + Witcher — XR Game Idea

 The D&D + The Witcher Rehab XR Game GDD will serve as a guide for the development team, helping them to stay focused on delivering a cohesive and engaging experience.
 The GDD will be updated and revised as the game development process progresses to ensure that the final product meets our goals and objectives.